lleiding/gemm/README.md

 ## Competition.
 Individuals are sorted according to fitness (low to high).
-Starting with the least fit individuals an individual will be removed from the local community with high probability (following a geometric distribution), if the sum of the community's bodymass exceed the available space.
+If the sum of the community's bodymass exceed the available space, individuals will be removed from the local community starting with the least fit individual with high probability
+(following a geometric distribution).
 Once total bodymass is below carrying capacity, the procedure terminates.

 ## Growth.